bait509-ubc/BAIT509/README.md

 # BAIT509 - Business Applications of Machine Learning

-This is the home page for BAIT 509 at The University of British Columbia, displaying the 2019 iteration of the course.
-The syllabus can be found at [sauder_syllabus.pdf](sauder_syllabus.pdf), but anything listed in on this website will take precedence.
+This is the home page for the 2019 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
+The core syllabus can be found at [sauder_syllabus.pdf](sauder_syllabus.pdf), but anything listed on this website will take precedence.

-Github repository underpinning this website: [vincenzocoia/BAIT509](https://github.com/vincenzocoia/BAIT509)
+This repository is avaiable as a [website](https://bait509-ubc.github.io/BAIT509/)

 ## Learning Objectives